Weighing just 1.5kgs, the pink pulsating blob that resides between your ears is the most advanced bio-computer in the known universe.

 9. Apply some brakes.

-If we lived to be 150 years old we’d all be showing signs of Age Related Cognitive Decline; if you stick around long enough ARCD is an inevitable consequence of brain aging.
+If we lived to be 150 years old we’d all be showing signs of Age Related Cognitive Decline; if you stick around long enough ARCD is an inevitable consequence of brain ageing.
 There are however several activities associated with a later onset of ARCD: playing a musical instrument, playing chess, dancing, and reading.

 Look after you brain, it’s the only one you’ve got!